At a Glance

 IIBA® and Business Analysis Body of Knowledge® (BABOK®) are registered trademarks owned by the International Institute of Business Analysis.

-The format of this course is 100% online.
+The format of this course is online.
 Prior to 4pm PST on the start date of the course, an email will be sent to all registered students containing instructions on how to access the online Learning Management System.
+You should expect to spend 6 to 10 hours per week during the 6 weeks of the course.